system76/docs/content/difference-between-pop-ubuntu.md

 ![Installer Images: Download screen](/images/difference-between-pop-ubuntu/Installer-Screenshot.png)

 While Pop!_OS is designed to be [easy to use](https://www.forbes.com/sites/jasonevangelho/2018/11/14/a-linux-noob-reviews-the-pop_os-installer-from-system76/#144a421310d4) for Linux beginners, it is also developed with the tech-savvy professional in mind.
-Pop!’s installer sets the tone for our philosophy behind the OS: to provide snappy functionality inside a desktop environment that promotes creative thinking.
+The Pop!_OS installer sets the tone for our philosophy behind the OS: to provide snappy functionality inside a desktop environment that promotes creative thinking.

 The installer offers encryption out of the box and takes care of setting up your user preferences (language, keyboard layout, installation method).
 On first use, the installer also makes it easy to select your time zone and integrate any online accounts into your desktop.

 ![Intel/AMD + NVIDIA](/images/difference-between-pop-ubuntu/intel-amd-nvidia-1904.png)

 Pop!_OS comes in two versions: Intel/AMD and NVIDIA.
-This allows us to include different settings and the proprietary NVIDIA driver for NVIDIA systems, ensuring the best performance and use of CUDA tools, one command away.
-On Oryx Pro systems, you can even switch between Intel and Nvidia graphics using a toggle in the top right corner of your screen.
+This allows us to include different settings, and the proprietary NVIDIA driver for NVIDIA systems.
+Ensuring the best performance, and use of CUDA tools is one command away.

 ## Privacy

 ![Encryption, in-progress screen](/images/difference-between-pop-ubuntu/Encryption-Screenshot.png)

-With encryption enabled by default, and reporting through Ubuntu disabled, Pop!_OS believes that your data should truly be yours.
-Communications with a third party does not occur by default, and will only occur with user consent.
+With encryption enabled by default, and reporting through Ubuntu disabled, Pop!\_OS believes that your data should truly be yours.
+Communications with third parties does not occur by default, and will only occur with user consent.

 ## Custom Keyboard Shortcuts